 The insurance options vary from one insurance company to another.
-You should therefore always ask for clearer info at your bank branch or from your insurance expert.
+You should therefore always ask for clearer information at your bank branch or from your insurance expert.

-- Damage to your home: such as fire and burglary, water and storm damage, glass breakage and explosions
+- Damage to your home, such as fire and break-ins, water and storm damage, glass breakage and explosions

-- Your legal liability to others: for example a water leak in your bathroom that also causes damage to your neighbours' property
+- Your third-party liability in respect of others: for instance, a leak in your bathroom that also causes damage to your neighbour's property

 Loan balance insurance as a safety net

 When you buy a home, you probably also take out a mortgage loan.
 You spread the repayments over a number of years.
 But what if you die during this period?
 Loan balance insurance will protect your next of kin from any negative financial consequences.
 If you die, your loved ones will not be saddled with the repayments.
 The outstanding mortgage capital will be fully or partially repaid, according to the option you’ve gone for.

 Tip!
 The loan balance insurance premiums may qualify for tax deduction.
 Ask about this when you take out the insurance.

 If you unexpectedly lose your job or become incapacitated for work, this can seriously disrupt repayment of your mortgage loan.
 When disaster strikes, you can rely on free guaranteed housing insurance.
 Guaranteed housing insurance is a government initiative with a number of conditions attached.

 There are numerous types of supplementary insurance both for buyers and tenants.
 These policies provide your chosen degree of cover for a whole variety of claims, ranging from demolition costs to fire in your home that has caused damage to your neighbours’ property.

 What insurance do you need to take out when you’re buying an apartment?